worblehat/irssi-avoid-bloopers/README.md

 A simple script for irssi to avoid sending misspelled commands as messages to a channel.

-For a detailed explanation, see description script comment.
+For a detailed description, see comments in the script.